mikaelnousiainen/RS41ng/README.md

     * There is an option to use continuous transmit mode (for either V1 or V2 mode), which helps with receiver frequency synchronization and improves reception.
   * Morse code (CW)
   * JT65/JT9/JT4/FT8/WSPR/FSQ digital modes on HF/VHF amateur radio bands using an external Si5351 clock generator connected to the external I²C bus
+  * "Pip" mode, which transmits a short beep generated using CW to indicate presence of the transmitter
 * Support for transmitting multiple modes consecutively with custom, rotating comment messages (see `config.c`)
 * Support for GPS-based scheduling is available for transmission modes that require specific timing for transmissions
 * Support for custom sensors via the external I²C bus